pbi-tools/pbi-tools.github.io/docs/_posts/2022-07-05-dataset-deployment-preview-2.md

 }
 ```

-Numeric and Boolean parameters are now supported, as well as the `null` value.
+Numeric and Boolean parameters are supported, as well as the `null` value.

 Any parameter values starting with `#` are considered a literal M expression and are injected verbatim, without any quotation characters, for instance `#duration(5, 0, 0, 0)`.